2007-08: Matt Carey played for the Hamilton Junior Bulldogs minor midget AAA team in Ontario. He scored 13 goals with 14 assists in 48 games.

 2012-13: Carey attended St. Lawrence University as a freshman but was ruled ineligible by the NCAA and did not play in any games for the Saints.

-2013-14: Carey finally had the opportunity to skate alongside his brother Greg Carey at St. Lawrence and the two finished one-two for the Saints in scoring, playing on the team’s top line.
-A red-shirt freshman, Matt Carey scored 18 goals with 19 assists and was -8 with 47 penalty minutes in 38 games (Greg, a senior, was the NCAA’s third-leading scorer behind Boston College’s Johnny Gaudreau (CGY) and Kevin Hayes (CHI)).
-St. Lawrence finished eighth in ECAC Hockey.
-The Saints swept Brown in a first round playoff series before falling to Colgate in the quarterfinals.
-Following the playoffs Matt Carey signed a two-year entry-level contract with Chicago in March 2014; foregoing his final three seasons of college hockey.
+2013-14: Carey made his NHL debut in two late season games with Chicago after signing a two-year entry-level contract with the Blackhawks in March following his freshman season at St. Lawrence.
+He scored his first NHL goal in the regular season finale against Nashville and was minus-1 with 2 penalty minutes playing for Chicago.
+Hr did not appear in any playoff games.
+Skating alongside his brother Greg Carey for St. Lawrence the two finished one-two in scoring for the Saints playing on the team’s top line.
+A red-shirt freshman, Matt Carey scored 18 goals with 19 assists and was minus-8 with 47 penalty minutes in 38 games (Greg, a senior, was the NCAA’s third-leading scorer behind Boston College’s Johnny Gaudreau (Calgary) and Kevin Hayes (New York Rangers)).
+St. Lawrence finished eighth in ECAC Hockey and swept Brown in a first round playoff series before falling to Colgate in the quarterfinals.